Joc Pederson's Success and Achievements in Timeline

 In 2015, Joc Pederson began the season as the Dodgers' starting center fielder and was selected to start for the National League All-Star team.

-In 2015, Joc Pederson played in 151 games and hit 26 home runs, the second-most by a Dodger rookie.
-He also had 92 walks, which was fifth in the National League.
-He had the lowest batting average among qualified hitters and tied the Dodgers' franchise strikeout record.
+In 2015, Joc Pederson played in 151 games, achieving 26 home runs, 67 runs, and 54 RBIs.
+His batting average was the lowest among qualified hitters, and he tied the Dodgers franchise strikeout record.

-In 2015, Joc Pederson was selected to the National League squad in the Major League Baseball All-Star Game and also participated in the Home Run Derby.
+In 2015, Joc Pederson was selected to the National League squad for the Major League Baseball All-Star Game and participated in the Home Run Derby, reaching the final round.

-On April 24, 2022, Joc Pederson hit the longest Giants leadoff home run since Statcast's inception in 2015.
+On April 24, 2022, Joc Pederson hit a 441-foot leadoff home run, the longest Giants leadoff home run since Statcast's inception in 2015

-In 2016, Joc Pederson appeared in 137 games, achieving a batting average of .246, an on-base percentage of .352, and a slugging percentage of .495.
-He hit 25 home runs, 25 doubles, and recorded 68 RBIs.
-Pederson's 25 home runs averaged a distance of 412.1 feet, ranking him 7th in MLB, and he saw 4.18 pitches-per-plate-appearance, ranking him 10th in the NL.
-He also became the first Dodger to hit 25 home runs in each of his first two seasons, and his average exit velocity on a batted ball of 92.3 mph was in the top 5% of all major leaguers.
+In 2016, Joc Pederson played in 137 games, achieving a batting average of .246, an on-base percentage of .352, and a slugging percentage of .495.
+He hit 25 home runs, 25 doubles, and recorded 68 RBIs, showcasing his power and run-producing ability.
+His home runs had an average distance of 412.1 feet, ranking him among the top MLB hitters in average home run distance.
+Pederson also demonstrated plate discipline, seeing 4.18 pitches per plate appearance, placing him among the top ten in the National League.
+He became the first Dodger to hit at least 25 home runs in each of his first two seasons.
+Additionally, his average exit velocity on batted balls was in the top 5% of all major league players.

 2016: 2016 Postseason Performance

-In 2016, Joc Pederson reached the playoffs for the second consecutive year as the Dodgers clinched their fourth straight NL West title.
-He contributed with an RBI in Game 4 of the NLDS against the Nationals after being hit by a pitch and had an RBI double.
-He also hit a home run in Game 5 against Max Scherzer.
-Pederson had an RBI single in Game 3 of the NLCS against the Chicago Cubs.
-Although he had four hits in 21 at bats in the series, the Dodgers lost to the Cubs in six games.
+In 2016, Joc Pederson reached the playoffs for the second consecutive year after the Dodgers clinched the NL West title.
+During Game 4 of the NLDS against the Nationals, he drove in a run after being hit by a pitch with the bases loaded and later added an RBI double.
+His home run in Game 5 against Max Scherzer helped the Dodgers advance to the NLCS against the Chicago Cubs.
+Pederson had an RBI single in Game 3 of the NLCS.
+Despite his contributions, the Dodgers lost to the Cubs in six games.

 2017: 2017 Postseason Performance

-In 2017, Joc Pederson was initially left off the Dodgers' playoff roster but was added for the NLCS due to an injury to Corey Seager.
-He started five of the World Series games.
-He broke a Dodgers postseason record, achieving extra-base hits in five consecutive games, hitting three home runs.
-Despite his performance, the Dodgers lost the World Series to the Houston Astros in seven games.
+In 2017, Joc Pederson was initially left off the Dodgers' playoff roster but was later added for the NLCS due to an injury to Corey Seager.
+He started five of the six World Series games and set a Dodgers postseason record with extra-base hits in five consecutive games.
+He hit home runs in Games 2, 4, and 6 of the World Series, leading the Dodgers in runs and home runs.
+Despite his strong performance, the Dodgers lost to the Houston Astros in seven games.

 2018: 2018 Postseason Performance

-In 2018, Joc Pederson and the Dodgers won the NL West for the sixth consecutive year.
-He hit a leadoff home run in Game One of the NLDS against the Braves.
-The Dodgers won the series in four games.
-He had three hits in 13 at bats in the NLCS.
-In Game 3 of the World Series against the Red Sox, he hit a solo home run.
-However, the Dodgers lost the series in five games.
+In 2018, Joc Pederson reached the playoffs for the fourth consecutive year as the Dodgers won the NL West.
+He hit a leadoff home run in Game One of the NLDS against the Braves and had hits in each game of the series.
+He also played in the World Series against the Boston Red Sox, hitting a solo home run in Game 3.
+Despite his contributions, the Dodgers lost the series.

 In 2019, Joc Pederson achieved a career-high of 36 home runs.